 Let us also keep in mind that the relationship between pure and applied mathematics today is mediated by a tool par excellence, calculus, which has reversed the natural relationship between predictions and the physical geometry of problems, which is why it is of enormous importance to recover a less instrumentalized point of view.
 The balance between prediction and description is critical to the depth of our vision, and this balance was abruptly broken with the establishment of differential and integral calculus.
 However, this balance can be recovered and there are alternatives that yield solutions.

 For starters, we will propose a series of ideas, themes, and argumentative threads already pointed out in previous writings so that they can be elaborated and developed by those with interest in them.
 We will try to pose problems that make sense and with a needed against the current orientation, problems in which an advance is possible without the need for special means.
-Some of the topics of interest will be retroprogress, fourth-person knowledge, wave mechanics, the connection between waves and vortices, the connection between light and sound, the hypercontinuum of dimensions within a homogeneous medium, the individuation process, indeterminacy relations and dimensional analysis, the ignored aspects of differential calculus, the «anholonomic music», power laws, retroprogramming, the relationship between thermomechanics and thermodynamics, equilibrium, new links between reversibility and irreversibility, the reversal of reverse engineering in practice and theory, experimentation with biofeedback, or a general theory of health and aging that only for powerful reasons still does not exist.
+Some of the topics of interest will be morphology and natural philosophy, retroprogress, fourth-person knowledge, wave mechanics, the connection between waves and vortices, the connection between light and sound, the hypercontinuum of dimensions within a homogeneous medium, the individuation process, indeterminacy relations and dimensional analysis, the ignored aspects of differential calculus, the «anholonomic music», the link between the retarded potential and the geometric phase, prime numbers and the Riemann zeta function, consciousness and number, power laws, retroprogramming, the relationship between thermomechanics and thermodynamics, equilibrium, new links between reversibility and irreversibility, the reversal of reverse engineering in practice and theory, experimentation with biofeedback, or a general theory of health and aging that only for powerful reasons still does not exist.

 Everything can find here another value, both the contributions with a high technical level, as well as the connections between multiple subjects, the emergence of a new idea of practical application and functionality or the never sufficient appreciation of the various symbolic levels of any logic or object of knowledge.
 Precisely with modern mechanics begins the reduction of our idea of becoming to efficient causes that are no less imaginary than others but that polish the tabula rasa of the permanent process of desymbolization.